-With a hundred things vying for your attention at any given time, it may seem like you need three extra hands and a clone in order to be productive.
-But what you really need is a lesson on how to prioritize tasks.
-These tips will help you take back your day—and your sanity!
+With a hundred projects vying for your attention, it may seem like you need a clone to manage your to-do list.
+What you really need is a lesson on how to prioritize tasks.
+These tips will help you take back your day—and your sanity.

 You know what you need to get done today.
 You might even have an idea of what’s coming down the pike next week.
-But what about three weeks from next Tuesday?
-In order to master time management, you need to take a long-term planning approach.
+But what about three weeks from now?
+To master time management, you need to take a long-term planning approach.

 Pick three top priorities each month.
-Then, break down each of those priorities into weekly and daily tasks that will help you accomplish it.
-Put them in writing and post them somewhere you can easily see them.
-This list will help hold you accountable—and it helps keep the top priorities visible for everyone you work with, too.
+Then break down those projects into weekly and daily tasks to help you reach your deadlines.
+Put tasks in writing and post them somewhere you can see them.
+That list will help to hold you accountable—and it makes your top priorities visible for your colleagues, too.

-You will still have a list of miscellaneous tasks that pop up each day, but this approach helps you stay focused on the most important objectives as you prioritize the other tasks into your daily and weekly schedule.
+You’ll still have miscellaneous tasks that pop up each day, but this approach helps you to stay focused on the most important objectives.

-With your top priorities identified, now you need to develop a system for staying focused on those priorities and other tasks and interruptions that inevitably pop up.
-In her book, What To Do When There’s Too Much To Do, global productivity expert Laura Stack says you need a system that helps you consistently organize your life around the tasks that really matter and let go of the ones that don’t.
+Once you’ve identified your top priorities, develop a system for staying focused on those projects despite the inevitable interruptions to your day.
+In What to Do When There’s Too Much to Do, Laura Stack suggests organizing your life around the tasks that matter and letting go of the ones that don’t.

-When it comes to prioritizing work, everyone has their personal Achilles’s heel.
-Yours may be email management; someone else’s may be file organization.
+When it comes to prioritizing work, everyone has an Achilles’s heel.
+Yours may be email management; someone else’s may be organizing files.
 Some people are just naturally better at some tasks and worse at others—and that’s okay.

-What’s not okay, however, is to fail to plan for it.
+What’s not okay is to fail to plan for it.
 If you know you need more time than most to keep your inbox tidy, it’s crucial to set aside an extra 30 or 45 minutes each day to focus solely on email.
-If your desk looks like a tornado hit it every day at 5 p.m., you may need to finish up the rest of your projects by 4:30 so you have time to tidy up the disaster before FEMA comes calling.
+If your desk looks like the aftermath of a tornado every afternoon at 5, you may need to finish up your projects by 4:30 so you have time to tidy up the disaster before FEMA comes calling.

-Before you can become more effective at time management, you need to know where your time is actually going.
-How long does it take you before you settle in and get to work each morning?
-How much time are you spending chatting with your colleagues each time you get up for another cup of java?
-How long are you spending ordering takeout for the team?
+Before you can master time management, you need to know where your time is going.
+How long does it take you to commute to work and settle in at your desk?
+How long do you spend chatting with colleagues between coffee breaks?
+Do you spend hours planning lunch meetings when you can order catering for the office more efficiently?

-The best way to identify your time drains is to spend a week or two tracking how you spend your days.
+The best way to identify your time-drains is to spend a week or two tracking how you spend your days.
 Use a template to document what you do each day and how much time it takes you.
-Before you know it, the inefficiencies will begin popping off the page, allowing you the chance to plug up all the time drains swirling around you.
+Before you know it, the inefficiencies will begin popping off the page, allowing you the chance to plug up all the time-drains.

-Prioritizing work is a struggle for many administrative professionals.
-One thing leads to another and before you know it, you’re down the rabbit hole and having a cup of tea with Alice.
-Fortunately, time and task management is a skill that can be learned.
-When you create a system that helps you identify (and stick to) your priorities, account for areas in which you struggle, and put an industrial-sized stopper in your time drains, you’ll be able to master time management and adjust more quickly when changes occur!
+Many administrative professionals struggle with prioritizing work.
+Fortunately, time management is a skill that can be learned.
+When you create a system that helps you identify (and stick to) your priorities, you’ll be able to master time management and adjust more quickly when changes occur.